-Annual Stipend for Full-Time Interns \$19,500.00
+Annual Stipend for Full-Time Interns \$26,500

 Annual Stipend for Half-Time Interns N/A

 Program provides access to medical insurance for intern?
 YES

 If access to medical insurance is provided

 Trainee contribution to cost required?

 YES

 Coverage of family member(s) available?

-YE
+YES

 Coverage of legally married partner available?

-YE
+YES

 Coverage of domestic partner available?

-YE
+YES

-Hours of Annual Paid Personal Time Off (PTO and/or Vacat

-Hours of Annual Paid Sick Leave N/2
+Hours of Annual Paid Personal Time Off (PTO and/or Vacatio Hours of Annual Paid Sick Leave n) 8

+N/A

-In the event of medical conditions and/or family needs that re the program allow reasonable unpaid leave to interns/residen off and sick leave?
+In the event of medical conditions and/or family needs that req does the program allow reasonable unpaid leave to interns/resi

-YE

-patients: New Year's Day, Good Friday, Memorial Day, Indepen Thanksgiving Day, and Christmas Day.
-In addition to these holid interns are eligible for three (3) professional days, which can be and/or conferences.
-Reimbursement for personal vehicle mileage mile for all travel outside of Broward, Dade and West Palm Beac of the Fort Lauderdale office, as well as travel outside of Osceola interns based out of the Daytona office location.
-Finally, interns a phone and gas stipend to offset costs. lays and the PTO listed above, used for dissertation defense e will be provided at \$0.445 per ch counties for interns based ou a and Volusia counties for
+personal time off and sick leave? dents in excess of